kubero-dev/haraka-docker/README.md

 Haraka is a fast, lightweight, and easy to configure SMTP server.
 It is written in Node.js and is designed to be easy to configure and extend.

+The Haraka Node.js Mail Server can be found here: https://github.com/haraka/Haraka

 The Goal of this project is to provide a simple way to deploy Haraka with Docker.

 ## Usage